 Inside every cloud droplet (and there are billions of them), there is an aerosol.
 Now, aerosols come in two forms: Condensation nuclei and Freezing nuclei.
-Below the freezing level, in temperatures greater than 0°C, every cloud droplet must contain a condensation nucleus.
+Below the freezing level, in temperatures warmer than 0°C, every cloud droplet must contain a condensation nucleus.

-If we were to lift these droplets above the freezing level (into an environment where temperatures may be significantly colder than 0°C), we would expect the droplet to freeze.
-But this doesn't happen automatically.
-In fact, unless the droplet contains a suitable freezing nucleus, it will remain liquid.
+If we were to lift these droplets above the freezing level (into an environment where temperatures may be significantly colder than 0°C), we could expect the droplet to freeze.
+But this does not happen automatically.
+In fact, unless the aerosol contained within the droplet is also a suitable freezing nucleus (in addition to being a condensation nucleus), the droplet will not freeze.
 These liquid water droplets are called 'Super-Cooled Water Droplets' or 'SCWD'.

 As the SCWD's continue to rise into progressively colder air, they will eventually reach a temperature at which the internal aerosol 'switches' from being a condensation nucleus to a freezing nucleus and at that point, the droplet will freeze.
-The temperature at which this happens depends on the crystalline nature of the aerosol.
-By the time the air temperature has cooled to -40°C, all the condensation nuclei will have switched to become freezing nuclei.
+The temperature at which this happens depends on the crystalline structure of the aerosol.
+By the time the air temperature has cooled to -40°C, all the condensation nuclei will have switched to become freezing nuclei, and so high-level clouds at very cold temperatures (-40°C or colder), are comprised entirely of ice crystals.